pages

 Rewrites #

-With _redirects we also support rewrite rules for when you want to show content from another site without a full URL redirect.
+We also support rewrite rules for when you want to show content from another site without a full URL redirect.

 This can be useful for single page apps, proxying to other services, proxying to other pgs sites, or transitioning for legacy content.